ankur92/theory/README.md

 Then, while in the directory continaing the document you want to build, run `/bin/make-figures`.
 It may be convenient to add this repository's `/bin/` directory to your `PATH`.

-# Mac users:
+### Mac users
-Some of the packages may not be part of the 'mactex-basic' LaTex installation.
-I would suggest installing all the packages listed in '/Tex/packages.tex' using 'sudo tlmgr install {package name}'
+Some of the packages may not be part of the `mactex-basic` LaTex installation.
+I would suggest installing all the packages listed in `/Tex/packages.tex` using `sudo tlmgr install {package name}`

 ## Style guide